Prince Harry and Meghan won't seek security from U.S. government

 The spokesperson said the couple would use privately funded security arrangements.

 Meghan grew up in Los Angeles, where her mother still lives.
-She acted in several shows and movies before marrying Harry in 2018 and will narrate a forthcoming Disney documentary, “Elephants.”
+She acted in several shows and movies before marrying Harry in 2018 and will narrate a coming Disney documentary, "Elephants."